Hawaii Attorney General

-The Attorney General of Hawaii (Loio Kuhina) is the chief legal officer and chief law enforcement officer of Hawaii.
-In present-day statehood within the United States, the Attorney General is appointed by the elected governor with the approval of the state senate and is responsible for a state department charged with advising the various other departments and agencies of state government.
-The Attorney General is responsible for the prosecution of offenses under state law.
-The Attorney General can only be removed by an act of the state senate.
-In rare occasions, the Attorney General serves as acting governor in the absence of both the governor and lieutenant governor from the state for an extended period of time.
+The attorney general of Hawaii (Loio Kuhina) is the chief legal officer and chief law enforcement officer of Hawaii.
+In present-day statehood within the United States, the attorney general is appointed by the elected governor with the approval of the state senate and is responsible for a state department charged with advising the various other departments and agencies of state government.
+The attorney general is responsible for the prosecution of offenses under state law.
+The attorney general can only be removed by an act of the state senate.
+In rare occasions, the attorney general serves as acting governor in the absence of both the governor and lieutenant governor from the state for an extended period of time.

 The office has existed in several forms throughout the history of the Hawaiian Islands.
 It was created by Kamehameha III and was part of the administration of each successive monarch of the Kingdom of Hawaii.
 The office was kept in the provisional government, after Liliuokalani and the monarchy was overthrown, and became a part of the succeeding administration of the Republic of Hawaii.
 A regular part of the American model of the executive branch of government, the office of attorney general was part of the Territory of Hawaii under Section 80 of the Hawaiian Organic Act and made an appointed office after statehood was achieved in 1959.

-Though a non-partisan office, in territorial days the office of Attorney General was traditionally appointed from the political party of the sitting President of the United States who appointed the territorial governor.
-Similarly in statehood, the office of Attorney General has traditionally been appointed from the incumbent governor's political party, thus far Republican or Democratic.
+Though a non-partisan office, in territorial days the office of attorney general was traditionally appointed from the political party of the sitting president of the United States who appointed the territorial governor.
+Similarly in statehood, the office of attorney general has traditionally been appointed from the incumbent governor's political party, thus far Republican or Democratic.

-The current Attorney General is Anne E. Lopez, who was appointed by Governor Josh Green on December 8, 2021.
+The current attorney general is Anne E. Lopez, who was appointed by Governor Josh Green.
 The Hawaii Senate confirmed Lopez's nomination on December 5, 2022.

 Agencies

-The Attorney General leads a department of 180 attorneys and 500 professional and support personnel.
+The attorney general leads a department of 180 attorneys and 500 professional and support personnel.
 The department oversees various public services.
 These include administering the Hawaii Criminal Justice Data Center, running the Missing Child Center, Child Support Enforcement Agency, Hawaii Internet Crimes Against Children Task Force, Hawaii Internet and Technology Crimes Unit, Office of Child Support Hearings, Tobacco Enforcement Unit, among others.
 In accordance with Chapter 846E of the Hawaii Revised Statutes, the Criminal Justice Data Center maintains a registry of sex offenders in the state.
 Likewise, the agency provides other criminal history information through the statewide criminal history record information system and Automated Fingerprint Identification System.